 The audit report must include selection rates and impact ratios for each race, ethnicity, and sex category.
 For scoring tools, the report must show the rate at which each group receives a score above the sample median.
 Results must be published on the employer’s website before using the AEDT.
 Only 116 LL144 bias audits were published between July 2023 and November 2024 [FAccT “Auditing the Audits,” 2025].

-Colorado SB205 Impact Assessment Documentation
+Colorado SB 24-205 Impact Assessment Documentation

 Building a Unified Evidence Package

-The unified evidence package contains eight core artifacts: (1) AI system inventory with jurisdiction mapping, (2) bias testing methodology document with metric selection rationale, (3) test results with intersectional protected category breakdowns, (4) remediation plan for identified disparities with SLA timelines, (5) independent auditor engagement letter and independence attestation, (6) consumer notice records for each jurisdiction, (7) risk management policy aligned with SB205 and EU AI Act Article 9, and (8) continuous monitoring logs for the EU AI Act lifecycle obligation.
+The unified evidence package contains eight core artifacts: (1) AI system inventory with jurisdiction mapping, (2) bias testing methodology document with metric selection rationale, (3) test results with intersectional protected category breakdowns, (4) remediation plan for identified disparities with SLA timelines, (5) independent auditor engagement letter and independence attestation, (6) consumer notice records for each jurisdiction, (7) risk management policy aligned with applicable state requirements and EU AI Act Article 9, and (8) continuous monitoring logs for the EU AI Act lifecycle obligation.

 Retain all artifacts for a minimum of three years, covering the longest statute of limitations across the three jurisdictions.
 Assign a single program owner with the authority to stop deployment if test results reveal disparate impact.

-Unauthorized AI tools operating outside governance frameworks, known as shadow AI, create unaudited bias exposure the evidence package will not cover.
-The inventory must be current and complete, or the audit program has a gap at the foundation.
+The audit fix.
 Build your evidence package on the NIST AI RMF structure.
-Create eight artifact templates: (1) AI system inventory with jurisdiction flags, (2) bias testing methodology and metric selection rationale, (3) test results with intersectional breakdowns, (4) remediation plan with SLA timelines, (5) independent auditor engagement letter and independence attestation, (6) consumer notice templates for each jurisdiction, (7) risk management policy aligned with SB205, (8) continuous monitoring dashboard for EU AI Act lifecycle obligations.
+Create eight artifact templates matching the list above.
 Store all artifacts in a dedicated compliance repository with version control.
 Assign a single program owner with deployment stop authority.

 AI bias auditing is no longer a best practice.
 It is a legal obligation converging from three jurisdictions within the same 14-month window.
 The organizations treating this as a single-jurisdiction checkbox will build three separate audit programs and pay three times the cost.
 The organizations building one program on NIST AI RMF, testing against Colorado’s expanded protected category list, and retaining evidence for all three mandates will spend less, cover more, and have the documentation to prove it when regulators arrive.